OCamlPro/superbol-studio-oss/test/testsuite/sql/RUN_GIXSQL_TESTS.md

 The test `TSQL004A` fails due to a invalid preprocessor option. (line 237 of `gixsql_test_data.xml`) The other two fail due to preprocessor errors.

+### What I discovered for our test

+- TSQL005A : some BY VALUE are different (2 instead of -2 for NUM1)
+- TSQL009A 42A : fails due to issue in cobol_indent maybe ? there is a tabulation as a first caracter in the line 66
+- TSQL018 : preproc error due to invalid arguments covers a grammar error in test TSQL018B-1
+- TSQL022A : varying not supported, also the test depends on preprocess file content
+- TSQL025A : group vars need to be split into their elementary element
+- TSQL026A - 27A : requires detecting varlen group var from non esql variable (eg SQLCOMMAND)
+- TSQL033-1 : --no-rec-code option to implement somehow
+- TSQL037A B : implement -P varchar option, seems to activate flag autotrim on some fields
+- TSQL041A : grammar error 'SELECT CASE WHEN'
+- TSQL042A : some var have :VAR:NULL-IND form, this is not supported